brownben/nevis/README.md

 npm run dist
 ````

-To download from Sportident Stations you will also need their driver and drivers for any printers you wish to print from
+To download from Sportident Stations you will also need their driver and drivers for any printers you wish to print from.
+To get the safety data from stations you will have to use Si Config+.

 ## Help

 For help please create an Issue on Github

+### Safety Check

+To import safety check data from station.
+- Open SI Config+ and the station you are importing
+- Go to Backup > Export > Export Current View
+- Export as CSV with Semi-Colon Field Delimiters and save as the Controls Code as the file name

 ## License
 Released under a MIT License.